Have questions about Estonia’s Digital Nomad Visa? Read on for answers, including how it compares to e-Residency.

 For the first category, the legislation does not distinguish between public or private sector employers.
 So you will be eligible whether your employer is a private company, a public sector agency (e.g. government or regulatory body), or a not-for-profit entity.
 What is important is that you have a contract of employment with the employer and you are able to work remotely using telecommunications technologies.

-The other important eligibility requirement to be aware of is the income threshold, which is meant to evidence how you will support yourself during your time in Estonia.
+The other important eligibility requirement to be aware of is the income threshold, which is meant to prove how you will support yourself during your time in Estonia.
 An applicant must provide evidence of their income during the six months preceding the application.
 Currently, the monthly income threshold is €4,500 (gross of tax).
-See more in FAQ #20 below.
-[Edited on 20.01.2023 to take into account new income requirements].
+See more in question 19 below.

-There is no ceiling for the number of applications or visas issued.
+There is no limit for the number of applications or visas issued.

 Applications opened on 1 August 2020 at Estonian Representations that handle visa applications (or if you are already legally in Estonia, you can apply at a Police and Border Guard office).

-NB: The only official ways to apply for a DNV are: (1) directly through an Estonian Representation that handles visa applications, (2) directly at a Police and Border Guard office 3) at a VFS office, which has been delegated the right to handle DNV applications on behalf of the Estonian Government (USA, Canada, Australia, Japan, Ukraine).
+NB: The only official ways to apply for a DNV are: (1) directly through an Estonian Representation that handles visa applications, (2) directly at a Police and Border Guard office 3) at a VFS office, which has been delegated the right to handle DNV applications on behalf of the Estonian Government.

 The first step is to carefully read the eligibility requirements set out in question 2 above.

-If you meet the eligibility requirements, the next step will be to complete the visa application form (which you can pre-fill online).
+If you meet the eligibility requirements, complete the visa application form (which you can pre-fill online).

-The DNV is subject to standard rules and procedures for issuing visas to stay in Estonia, including as they relate to making the relevant visa application, having a valid travel document, paying the state fee for a visa application, having adequate health insurance and financial resources, and passing a background check.
-Links to more information on these standard rules and procedures are provided in question 10 below.
+The DNV is subject to standard rules and procedures for issuing visas to stay in Estonia, including those that relate to making the relevant visa application, having a valid travel document, paying the state fee for a visa application, having adequate health insurance and financial resources, and passing a background check.
+Links to more information on these standard rules and procedures are provided in question 11 below.

-The main difference for the DNV in contrast to other visas to Estonia is that, in addition to the standard visa application procedures, you will need to provide information and documents proving your eligibility as a digital nomad — to which, see question 7 below.
+The main difference for the DNV in contrast to other visas to Estonia is that, in addition to the standard visa application procedures, you will need to provide information and documents proving your eligibility as a digital nomad (see question 8 below).

 Once you have completed the application form, print a copy and sign it and gather copies of all required supporting documents.
 Submit your application in-person at your nearest Estonian Embassy or Police and Border Guard office (check first whether you need to make an appointment) – and don’t forget your supporting documents!